writethedocs/www/docs/2014/na/hike.rst

 Logistics
 ---------

+You need a `free hike ticket`_ to attend this event.

 * Date & Time: Leaves promptly at **Sunday, May 4, 1 PM**.
 Meet at **12:45**.
 * Start: **Lower Macleay Park** or `Macleay Park Entrance`_.
 There is a pavilion at the park entrance where we will gather.
 * End: **Oregon Zoo** -- There is a MAX stop here to take us back downtown.